Previous chapter | Index | Next chapter

 Wen Chao spluttered and raged for a few aimless moments.
 Wei Wuxian watched him struggle upright once more and felt nothing but cruel amusement.
-If any alpha deserved to be rid of pride, it was Wen Chao.
+If any qianyuan deserved to be rid of pride, it was this one.

 But Wen Chao seemed to regain his bearings soon enough.
 He continued on his way till he stood before Wei Wuxian, and Wei Wuxian frowned, pushing off of the rock to stand as tall as he could.
 Wen Chao stared at him with the same disgust he always did.

 “You’re an ugly one,” he declared at last.

 Wei Wuxian shrugged.
 He was too used to such insults to let them affect him anymore.
 Yet Wen Chao advanced further, and only Wei Wuxian’s perpetual need to stay tall in the face of adversity kept him from taking a step back.